Mandersson96/Blender-Rigs-help-zone-projects-/README.md

 Description below!

 Here is my first Blender character rig.
-I know, it's not that great but I'm learning and I'm happy with my first sorta-kinda humanoid character I've creaated.
+I know, it's not that great but I'm learning and I'm happy with my first sorta-kinda humanoid character I've created.

 Auto IK rig is on and parenting works fairly well with the arms but not so much for the legs and I can't figure the reason.